tcarrio/bun-nix-template/README.md

 A useful development tool for augmenting your shell for projects, allowing you to load environment variables and tools transparently by simply changing into a project directory.
 This, along with the builtin support for Nix with `use flake`, allows anyone with `direnv` and `nix` to immediately enter a shell with the exact versions of tools for the project.

+### VS Code

+This template provides recommendations and settings for the [Nix Env Selector extension](https://marketplace.visualstudio.com/items?itemName=arrterian.nix-env-selector) which utilizes the `shell.nix` file to provide an identical environment for the VS Code editor as the `direnv` shell would.
+This parity ensures you aren't references different versions of binaries due to variance in your `code` process's `$PATH` and the shell's.

 ### OpenTofu

 A free and open source fork of Terraform.
 This is used for defining and maintaining infrastructure as code.